 17. Criteria for Prospective Adopters

 An individual or couple cannot apply for an assessment of their suitability to adopt unless they meet, or would meet, the eligibility criteria to apply for an Adoption Order.
 The criteria are that:

 - The prospective adopter(s) is at least 21 years old;

 - At least one of the couple or the single prospective adopter is domiciled in a part of the British Islands or both of the couple or the single prospective adopter have been habitually resident in a part of the British Islands for a period of not less than one year ending with the date of the application for an adoption order; and

 - Neither prospective adopter(s) nor an adult member of their household has been convicted or cautioned in respect of a specified offence.

 17.1 Individual and Joint

 Applications will be considered from married couples, civil partners, unmarried couples or single people.
-In the case of joint applications, there is no minimum requirement on the length of the marriage/civil partnership/relationship, but the Panel will need to be satisfied about the stability of the relationship.
+In the case of joint applications, there is no minimum requirement on the length of the marriage/civil partnership/relationship, but they need to have lived together on a full-time basis for a minimum of 2 years.
+The Panel will need to be satisfied about the stability of the relationship.